 - Perfume, scents and spray deodorants: Some members of the Alki community are very sensitive to strong odors.
 Therefore, it is important to use very little or no scent in school.
 Aerosol deodorants and other body sprays are not to be brought to school.
 Roll-ons and stick deodorants are preferable.

 Helmets should always be worn when riding.
 Students are welcome to ride their bicycle on the public sidewalks, but may not ride them on school grounds or in the parking lots.
 Bicycles should never be brought inside the school building or gymnasiums.
 Students should understand that riding a bicycle to school is a privilege and take full responsibility for securing their bicycles in the proper area.

-All Alki students are issued an iPad.
+All Alki students are issued a Laptop.
 Students are responsible for the safe return of the device at the end of the school year.
 They must store it safely at all times, including lunch.

 - Do use it responsibly.
-Nothing is private on the iPad.
+Nothing is private on the Laptop.
 Emails, search history, etc. all are subject to review and monitoring.

-- Do not do anything on the iPad that you would not want your parents to know about.
+- Do not do anything on the Laptop that you would not want your parents to know about.

 - Do not use it for social media, online games, etc.

-- Do not leave your iPad unattended anywhere.
+- Do not leave your Laptop unattended anywhere.

 - Do not use it at a table where food or drinks can damage it.

 Conserving school resources: Do your part to conserve paper, printer supplies and network file space.
 Print only one page at a time.
 Do not print directly from the internet; copy and paste the selection.
 Delete all files from your student folder that you no longer need.

 No games at school: Never use the school’s internet connections to download any games from the internet.

 Copyright law: Under no circumstances are you to install, store or email executable programs using Alki computers without authorization from the system manager.
 This restriction extends to all executable files, including those with .exe, .zip, .scr, .com, .bat or .pdf extensions.